Indonesia finance minister defends plan to raise cigarette prices

 Gudang Garam and Djarum, Indonesia's largest tobacco companies, did not respond to requests for comment.

-Indrawati told reporters the excise hike would only result in a 10per cent increase on the labor-intensive, domestic handrolled cigarette industry.
+Indrawati told reporters the excise hike would only result in a 10 per cent increase on the labour-intensive, domestic handrolled cigarette industry.

 "But for companies whose turnover is over 50 billion rupiah, the increase is relatively higher," she said.